 8. Prepares a case for appeal, if applicable

-Persons eligible to serve as Administrative Officers include: Associate Vice President of Student Development, Assistant to the Associate Vice President of Student Development, Judicial Coordinator, Executive Director of Housing and Campus Services, Residence Hall Directors and designees of these persons.
+Persons eligible to serve as Administrative Officers include: Associate Vice President of Student Engagement and Learning Support, Student Conduct Coordinator, Executive Director of Housing and Campus Services.

 VII.
 General Provisions